 Extensive seagrass beds are found in southern India and in the many estuaries of Sri Lanka.
 They cover an area greater than that of mangroves and coral reefs combined, making the largest contribution to primary productivity in coastal waters.
 In India the major areas are in the Gulf of Mannar, Lakshadweep group of islands, Andaman and Nicobar group of islands and along the West Coast.
 Distribution is up to a depth of 15 m.
 The highest species diversity is found in the shallow sandy marine areas (Green and Short, 2003).
 India is bestowed with 15 species of seagrasses belonging to six genera (MoFE/GoI, 2014).
 About 120 species of seaweeds have been recorded from India (Venkataraman, 2003).
 Information on seagrass meadows in Bangladesh is scanty.
-They are found mainly in the eastern coast of Bangladesh and five species of seagrasses have been recorded from the Bakkhali River Estuary area (Abu Hena and Khan, 2009).
-Five species of seagrasses as well as 285 species marine algae have been recorded from Maldives (MoHE-GoM, 2010).
+They are found mainly in the eastern coast of Bangladesh and five species of seagrasses as well as 285 species marine algae have been recorded from Maldives (MoHE-GoM, 2010).
 There is little information on the extent and diversity of seagrasses and seaweeds in Pakistan, although there are records of the presence of Green Turtles, which feed on seagrasses.
 In Sri Lanka, the sea grass beds from Puttalam lagoon to Jaffna lagoon are extensive and are important feeding grounds for dugongs as well as commercially important species of fish, crab, prawns and polycheate worms (CCD, 2006).